bronkp/LinkPage/README.md

 <p>Once logged in click the edit button on the top navbar or go to the <a href="https://link-page-git-main-bronkp.vercel.app/update">update</a> page.</p>
 <p>1.
 Edit your name which will be displayed as your page header.
 Then decide your desired url.
 If avaible, your page will be found at /page/{your url}</p>
 <img src="https://i.imgur.com/bCj0DN0.png" title="source: imgur.com" />
 <p>2.
-Now add some links!
+Now add some links.
 Give the name of what you're linking to.
 Then give its actual url.
 Drag them around in the order you'd like them to be displayed in.</p>
 <img src="https://i.imgur.com/AcufAjT.png" title="source: imgur.com" />
 <p>3.
 Click to add a profile picture for your page.</p>
 <img src="https://i.imgur.com/sfKaafJ.png" title="source: imgur.com" />
 <p>4.
 Click a color option on the side and find a theme that best fits your page.</p>
 <img src="https://i.imgur.com/5gmADj3.png" title="source: imgur.com" />
-<p>Then just save your changes and see your new page!</p>
+<p>Then just save your changes and see your new page.</p>